 Small homes don’t require as many tools or decorations you may have stored in your garage or shed.
 To help you identify which items you can get rid of, here is a list of items you won’t need in your new home:

 Hot Tip: If an item's been in a box for more than a year, it's very likely time to let it go.

-If you have trouble with decision-making, ask someone impartial to help you, someone who embraces your goal.
-A friend won't have the same emotional attachment to your items, and can help you narrow down your belongings, while ALSO helping make sure you keep what you love.
-A professional or aspiring home organizer is a great investment.
+If you have trouble with decision-making, ask someone impartial to help you.
+Be sure to choose someone who embraces your goal of downsizing and decluttering.
+A friend won't have the same emotional attachment to your items and can help you narrow down your belongings, while also helping make sure you keep what you love.
+If your friends aren’t available, a professional or aspiring home organizer could be a great investment.
 They will be efficient while also being kind.